 Even if you don’t want to use it though, secure all the handles to stop anyone else getting them.

 If you’re wanting a bit more help then there’s plenty of free materials all over the internet, but there’s also paid courses that collate everything for you and offer some more personal support.

 Travel Blog Success

-OK now you should FINALLY be able to start blogging.
-Here’s some tips to get you going:
+OK, now you should FINALLY be able to start blogging.
+Here are some tips to get you going:

 - Think about your categories and menu items.
 How will you organise the information on your blog for readers to easily find what they need to?
+By destination, or type of travel?
 Check out other blog menus for inspiration.

 - Don’t get fixated on a “launch” date.
 It’s unlikely anyone will just stumble across your blog, so just start sharing it on your social media as soon as you feel comfortable to.
-I waited until I had it looking how I wanted it to and had a couple of posts and then just started sharing them.
+Once you have it looking ho you like and maybe 3-5 posts I would just go for it.
 The sooner you get your name out there the better!